lausser/noteventificationforhandlerwarder/notificationforwarder/README.md

 #### Demo setup
 Let's configure sending notification to a public REST Api, where you can watch the incoming event live.
 First, open https://webhook.site in your browser and copy the random url you are presented.
 You need it in the argument *url=* in the following commands.
-If you don't care if anybody can see your events, then just use the one in the command definitions.
+If you don't care if anybody can see your events, then just use [the one from the command definitions](https://webhook.site/#!/3864baed-d861-4e33-a5d6-3d9104d696d2).

 ```
 define command {